 First and foremost, I would recommend creating an electronic backup of your images that you can keep in your possession.
 If you have a large hard drive on your home computer, this is a simple option.

-If you have a Mac computer running OS X Lion (10.7) or higher, you can also use the AirDrop feature to transfer images between your iPhone and Mac.
+If you have a Mac computer running OS X Lion (10.7) or higher, you can also use the AirDrop feature to download photos from iPhone to Mac.

 While viewing the image thumbnails in the Photos app on your phone, tap Select, then select the images you want to transfer.
 Now tap the share icon (up-arrow) at the bottom left of the screen.